Online High School Summer Program

 Program Cost

-The cost of the in-person program at Columbia University is $900.
-The cost of the remote program is $775.
+The cost of the in-person program at New York University is $995.
+The cost of the remote program is $875.
 We require a 20% deposit within a week to secure your spot if invited.
 If the deposit is not received, your registration will be canceled.
 Full payment of the program fee is due by June 8.

 We are able to reduce the fee significantly for families to whom it presents a financial hardship.
 Invited students may request a fee reduction during the payment process.
 Financial aid does not factor into our admissions decisions.